 Tuition waiver amounts are reviewed annually and posted on the Social Work and Social Ecology website.
 When awarded, the amount is distributed across the duration of attendance in the completion of the MSW Program.
-For a schedule of distribution amounts please contact Sheri Ryder at sryder@llu.edu.
+For a schedule of distribution amounts please contact Doreen Flores at doflores@llu.edu.